SummaryRead the full fact sheet

-- decreases plaque formation
+- reduces plaque formation

-Types of pasteurised milk
+Drink pasteurised milk

-- Full cream – full-cream milk contains around four per cent fat.
+- full cream – full-cream milk contains around four per cent fat.
 For children up to the age of two years, full-cream milk is recommended.

-- Reduced fat – expect around half as much fat in reduced-fat milk as full cream.
+- reduced fat – expect around half as much fat in reduced-fat milk as full-cream.
 Children over the age of two years can drink reduced-fat milk.

-- Calcium enriched – a 250 ml glass of calcium-enriched milk contains 408–500 mg of calcium.
+- calcium enriched – a 250 ml glass of calcium-enriched milk contains 408–500 mg of calcium

-- Flavoured – these milks can either be full cream or reduced fat.
-However, most varieties contain added sugar and should be consumed only sometimes.
+- flavoured – these milks can either be full cream or reduced fat.
+However, most varieties contain added sugar and should be consumed only sometimes

 - UHT (ultra-high temperature-treated) milk – is treated with very high heat to allow milk to be stored for long periods.

-Cow’s milk versus goat’s milk
+Cow’s milk allergy